|

 Q:

-A web developer told me to stay away from java script drop down menu example if you want google to recognize your webpage.
+A web developer told me to stay away from java script script de menu if you want google to recognize your webpage.
 Can you

-tell me how drop down menu example works for spiders?
+tell me how script de menu works for spiders?

 How does the search engine stuff work?